-Different models for organizing working hours and part time jobs enable greater flexibility and an improved work-life balance.
+Different working time models and flexible working options (including shared leadership options) are available to enable greater flexibility and an improved work-life balance.
 There are good reasons why Charité has recently been awarded the status 'family-friendly university' and 'balancing work and family' for the third time running.

 Planning for retirement